solislemuslab/HighDimMixedModels.jl/docs/src/man/example.md

 ## Inspecting model

 The object `fit` which is returned by `hdmm()` is a struct with fields providing all relevant information about the model fit.
 These can be accessed using the `dot` notation, e.g. `fit.fixef` to retrieve all the fixed effect estimates (including those set to 0) and `fit.log_like` to get the log likelihood at the estimates.
-To print all the fields stored in the object, you can type `fit.` followed by the tab key.
+To print all the fields stored in the object, you can type `fit.` followed by the tab key or check the [documentation for the struct](https://solislemuslab.github.io/HighDimMixedModels.jl/dev/lib/public_methods/#HighDimMixedModels.HDMModel).

-We also implement several common extraction functions from [StatsBase.jl](https://github.com/JuliaStats/StatsBase.jl/tree/master), such as `residuals(fit)` and `fitted(fit)`.
+Several model inspection functions from [StatsBase.jl](https://github.com/JuliaStats/StatsBase.jl/tree/master) are also available, such as `residuals(fit)` and `fitted(fit)`.
 Note that these fitted values and residuals take into account the random effects by incorporating the best prediction of these random effects (BLUPs) for each student into the predictions.

 To print a table with only the selected coefficients (i.e. those that are not set to 0), use the function `coeftable()`.
 The names of these variables will appear alongside their estimates if you pass them as a second argument:
 ```@example cog